BIVROST/360WebPlayer-for-WordPress/readme.txt

 [cors]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS

 Do not test from your local filesystem (the `file:///` protocol).
-You have to have a working webserver for the plugin to work.
+You need to have a working webserver for the plugin to work.

 = Seeking does not work =